Sleepytale Logo

 What are Montessori teaching toys?

 Montessori teaching toys are simple, purposeful materials that help a child learn one skill at a time through hands on, independent play.
 Think shape sorters, stacking and nesting toys, wooden puzzles, threading beads, and practical life tools.
 Each has a clear goal and built in feedback so the child can learn without a grown up scoring them.
-That same calm, child led spirit fits bedtime, where Sleepytale takes over.
+Sleepytale carries the same child led spirit past the shelf, though it is not a toy at all: your child asks Cleo for the lesson, story, rhyme, or song they want, whenever they want it.

 What are the best educational Montessori toys?